TgeorgeT/Sorting-Algorithms-Comparison/README.md

 It's also worth noticing that heap sort performs similar to the standard shell sort, but significantly worse than the shell sort using the modified gap sequence.

 ![image](https://github.com/TgeorgeT/SortingsComparison/blob/main/Number%20of%20Values_%2010%5E7-2.5_10%5E7%2C%20Max%20Value_%2010%5E16%2C%20Step_10%5E6.png)
+Heap sort still performs similar to shell sort, event though its complexity is better than shell sort.

 ## Notes
 The shell sort gap sequence use was: {  89766, 40803, 18315,8124,3611,1605,701, 301, 132, 57, 23, 10, 4, 1}